-Ch: Our next item under New Business is what instructions to give the delegates to the GA.
+Ch: Our next item under New Business is what instructions to give the delegates.
 Do we have a motion?

-- A: We should advise them to think of our college, exclusively. - B: No, we should tell them to think of all community college students in California. - A: Member B, you are too inexperienced and narrow minded to advise any delegate. - B: Inexperienced?
-When I was in the Boys Scouts, I ran the entire Regional Convention. - Of course I know about conventions. - C: Put a cork in it.
-Neither one of you knows the difference between changing a light bulb and changing a diaper. - B: What do you know, Member C?
-You have never had to control 500 eager scouts. - Of course I know how to run a convention. - A: It does not take brains to handle a group whose ideas are still lost in the 18th century. - B: Lost?
+A: We should advise them to think of our district, exclusively.

+B: No, we should tell them to think of all special districts in California.

+A: Member B, you are too inexperienced and narrow minded to advise any delegate.

+B: Inexperienced?
+When I was in the Boys Scouts, I ran the entire Regional Convention.

+Of course I know about conventions.

+C: Put a cork in it.
+Neither one of you knows the difference between changing a light bulb and changing a diaper.

+B: What do you know, Member C?
+You have never had to control 500 eager scouts.

+Of course I know how to run a convention.

+A: It does not take brains to handle a group whose ideas are still lost in the 18th century.

+B: Lost?
 You don't even know how to text with your thumbs.
-Your mama still dresses you. - C: Mr. Chair, what is the current agenda item?
+Your mama still dresses you.

+C: Mr. Chair, what is the current agenda item?

-The GA delegates, the Boys Scouts, or Member B's dressing skills?
+The delegates, the Boys Scouts, or Member B's dressing skills?